Top RTA Priority: Accelerate the construction of NC 540 to I-40

 - Successful repeal of CAMPO resolution that prevented the 540 Southeast Extension turnpike from moving forward

-- RTA hired national policy consultant to identify possible alternative corridors and study improvements for 540/Triangle Expressway extension
+- RTA hired national policy consultant in 2012 to identify possible alternative corridors and study improvements for 540/Triangle Expressway extension

 - Speed limit increase from 65 MPH to 70 MPH on all open sections of Raleigh Outer Loop as a result of RTA request